The Spiritual Sasquatch: A New Vision for Christianity

 trillions of animals lived, suffered and died.
 How can man be responsible for

-the suffering and death of animals that predated his existence?
+the suffering and death of animals that predated his existence by millions of

 (2) Adam and Eve were sentenced to death for eating the "forbidden fruit,"